Skip to main content

 FW version: Stable

-Term motor mode denotes the low-level control strategy of a motor.
-Contrary to closed-loop approach, these modes are implemented in the fundamental level, thus, enabling the highest possible dynamics without increasing the order of the dynamic system.
-Principle of Motor modes are shown on example of DC motor (even though the AC motor is driven in real) because its characteristics are easy to understand: DC motor current is proportional to torque and DC motor voltage is proportional to rpm.
-Motor modes are designed to make AC motor react in the same way, as DC motor would react.
+The term drive mode refers to the low-level control strategy of the motor.
+Unlike the closed-loop approach, these modes are implemented at a fundamental level, enabling the highest possible dynamic response without increasing the system order.
+The principles of drive modes are illustrated using a brushed DC motor example (although an AC motor is used in reality) because its characteristics are easier to understand: DC motor current is proportional to torque, and DC motor voltage is proportional to speed.
+Drive modes have been designed to make AC motors behave in the same way as DC motors would.

 tip

-• For easy explanation, the following modes are described for the brushed DC motor.
+• For easy understanding, the modes are depicted with the brushed DC motor.

-• This is shared for all families and all algorithms.
+• This is shared across all ESCx families and all algorithms, although some modes might not be implemented in specific cases.

 Schematic for DC motormodenameDescription